Right Wing Reporter Lucian Wintrich Arrested For Allegedly Assaulting A Woman At UConn

 Wintrich, who was on campus to speak at an event titled "It's OK To Be White," was met by a crowd of protesters, according to The Hartford Courant.
 The outlet reports that, after a heated exchange of words with members of the audience, Wintrich left the podium, entered the crowd, and "grabbed" a woman.
 It's unclear whether or not she is a student at UConn.

-According to The Courant, audience members rushed to the woman's defense and pushed Wintrich away from her until police arrived and removed him.
+According to The Courant, audience members rushed to the woman's defence and pushed Wintrich away from her until police arrived and removed him.

 Advertisement